bendalab/audian/README.md

 - Change spectrogramm resolution, overlap, color bar range and color map interactively.
 - Change low- and high-pass filter cutoff frequencies interactively.
 - Optional envelope with lowpass-filter cutoff frequency that can be changed interactively.
-- Hide and show channels and plot panels.
+- Hide and show channels as well as plot panels.
 - Extensive and intuitive key shortcuts for most functions.
-- Plugins for additional computed traces and analysis.
+- Plugins for additional computed traces, plot panels, and analysis.

 ## New pyqtgraph based version